brglng/vim-im-select/README.md

 Set this variable to 0 if you want disable IM switching in the command-line mode.
-This setting is useful for users who wish to use a different input method (specifically for English characters) in the command-line mode, as opposed to the main text. default value is 1.
+This setting is useful for users who wish to use a different input method (specifically for English characters) in the command-line mode, as opposed to the main text.
+The default value is 1.

 <!-- vim: cc=79
 -->